 So we thought why not introduce you (officially) to the people who have been ensuring your steady supply of organic wine delivery in London, and nationwide, throughout lockdown.

 A business is only as good as the team behind it after all – they are the beating heart of any organisation.
 And our heart beats strong.

 Elliot has been the face of our #isowinetasting series.
 We’ve been hosting a series of virtual wine tasting experiences over on Instagram.
 These have been running weekly, sometimes bi-weekly, throughout lockdown, enjoyed in the safety of your home, held through the medium of social media, giving thousands of you a sniff of socialising from the comfort of your own sofa.

-And as Elliot is PTC’s resident tasting technician, he’s the one you see on Instagram talking about all things wine and viticulture (he also fronts the Tatler Wine Club.)
+And as Elliot is Pull The Cork’s resident tasting technician, he’s the one you see on Instagram talking about all things wine and viticulture (he also fronts the Tatler Wine Club.)

 So how does Elliot fit into the PTC picture, and more importantly, what made him want to hop on this particular wine wagon?

 Hi Elliot, tell us, what does a normal day look like for you?

 I’d love to know what normal is meant to look like at the moment.
 As things are currently a little different, there is no set routine, which I certainly find exciting but exhausting.

 How did you get into the wine business?